 Decide on a VPS Provider

-In order to install Docker, we first need a VPS or Virtual Private Server, I'm going to go with Vultr a global VPS Provider (Affiliate - Get $100 credit for 30 days) as they have some high quality ones here in Australia and across the globe.
+To install Docker, we first need a VPS or Virtual Private Server, I'm going to go with Vultr as they have some high-quality ones here in Australia and across the globe.

-Essentially you're looking for a VPS with specs above this:
+Essentially you're looking for a VPS with the specs above this:

 - Fast, Single CPU